 Usually the beans for this ensemble are refried beans, but this week we decided to serve the beans whole, and dress them up a bit with pan roasted jalapeños, onions, and bacon.
 So good!
-And quick and easy too.
+Quick and easy too.
 Sprinkle with fresh chopped cilantro to serve.

-Pinto Beans with Bacon and Jalapeños Recipe
+Pinto Beans with Bacon and Jalapeños

-- 2 to 3 whole jalapeño chile peppers
+2 to 3 whole jalapeño chile peppers

-- 2 to 3 thick-cut slices of bacon
+2 to 3 thick-cut slices bacon

-- 2 cups of chopped onion
+2 cups onion, chopped

-- 2 medium clove of garlic, minced
+2 medium cloves garlic, minced

-- 1/2 cup, loosely packed, chopped fresh cilantro
+1/2 cup, loosely packed, fresh cilantro, chopped

 Heat oil in a medium skillet on high heat.
 Put the jalapeños in the pan and stir to coat with the oil.
 Let cook, turning occasionally, on all sides, until all sides are nicely browned (about 10-15 minutes, depending on how hot your burner is).